 - y = x + 2

 These two equations represent lines with the same slope but different y-intercepts.
 They are parallel and will never intersect, meaning there is no point (x, y) that lies on both lines.
-Therefore, the system has no solution.
+So, the system has no solution.

 Beyond linear and quadratic equations, other types of equations, such as rational equations and equations involving absolute values, can also have no solution.
-Rational equations involve fractions where the variable appears in the denominator.
-These equations can become inconsistent if solving them leads to a denominator being equal to zero.
-For instance, the equation 1/x = 0 has no solution because there is no value of x that would make the fraction equal to zero.
-Similarly, equations involving absolute values can be inconsistent if the absolute value is set equal to a negative number.
-For example, the equation |x| = -1 has no solution because the absolute value of any number is always non-negative.
+Here's a good example: the equation 1/x = 0 has no solution because there is no value of x that would make the fraction equal to zero.
+Day to day, rational equations involve fractions where the variable appears in the denominator.
+Also, similarly, equations involving absolute values can be inconsistent if the absolute value is set equal to a negative number.
+Think about it: these equations can become inconsistent if solving them leads to a denominator being equal to zero.
+As an example, the equation |x| = -1 has no solution because the absolute value of any number is always non-negative That alone is useful..

 Trends and Latest Developments

 In optimization problems, which involve finding the maximum or minimum value of a function subject to certain constraints, it is possible that the constraints are so restrictive that there is no feasible solution.
-This means there is no point that satisfies all the constraints simultaneously.
+But this means there is no point that satisfies all the constraints simultaneously.
 Such problems are said to be infeasible.

 Tips and Expert Advice